Earthquakes on May 7, 2026

 27.7 km---✓ ReviewedUSGS →

-A magnitude 2.2 earthquake was recorded 83 km S of Unalaska, Alaska on May 7, 2026 at 19:14 UTC.
+May 7, 2026 brought a magnitude 2.2 earthquake 83 km S of Unalaska, Alaska, logged at 19:14 UTC.
 This was a shallow crustal earthquake, focused at 27.7 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 53.123°, -166.496°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 53.123°N, -166.496°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-07